marcelocanga/plate/README.md

 * Thickness = 0.1
 * M = 1.5
 * L = 3
 ### example/3-patch-poisson.inp.
 Same problem as above but with Poisson ratio = 0.3 .
-Transversal side rotations are fixed to simulate an infinite long plate.
+Transversal edge rotations are fixed to simulate an infinite long plate.

 #### Analytical solutions,